ShivashishY/shiva/content/posts/what-is-ico.md

 Nowadays, a new thing is being seen on the internet on any website related to Bitcoin or cryptocurrency, which is called Initial Coin Offering (ICO).
 Nowadays, ICOs have become a topic of great discussion on the Internet.
 But people are not getting correct information about ICO.

-That&#39;s why today I thought why not you should be given complete information about what is ICO and what are its benefits, so that it will be easy for you to understand it.
+That's why today I thought why not you should be given complete information about what is ICO and what are its benefits, so that it will be easy for you to understand it.
 So after all, what is ICO and why everyone is talking so much about it.

 **What is ICO ?**